-The GAAP amount for 2016 includes the reversal of certain provisions for uncertain tax positions and the retroactive reinstatement of the Work Opportunity Tax Credit in fiscal 2016, and the GAAP amount for 2015 includes expenses associated with the litigation under the Fair Labor Standards Act and the retroactive restatement of the Work Opportunity Tax Credit in fiscal 2015.
-A reconciliation of the Company's financial results determined in accordance with GAAP to certain non-GAAP financial measures used herein has been provided on page 57 of this proxy statement.
+EPS and operating income determined in accordance with GAAP were \$5.51 per share and \$208.4 million for 2014 and \$4.90 per share and \$201.5 million for 2013, respectively.
+The GAAP amount for 2014 includes proxy contest expenses and the GAAP amount for 2013 includes proxy contest expenses, severance, and prior-year adjustments related to the retroactive reinstatement of the Work Opportunity Tax Credit.
+A reconciliation of the Company's financial results determined in accordance with GAAP to certain non-GAAP financial measures used herein has been provided on page 54 of this proxy statement.